 - 10.1.
-Any employees, Director or volunteer whose work involves potential contact with children will be required to attend a Basic Awareness safeguarding training course as soon as possible after the commencement of their duties, and an update course every three years following that. - 10.2.
+Any employees, Director or volunteer whose work involves potential contact with children will be required to attend a Safeguarding Childrens Basic Awareness training course as soon as possible after the commencement of their duties, and an update course every three years following that. - 10.2.
 Employees and Directors may need to also attend other safeguarding courses and events in line with their roles and responsibilities. - 10.3.
-A record of attendance at this training will be held in the personnel or volunteer record of the person concerned.
+A record of attendance at this training will be held in the personnel record of the person concerned.